 Meet our volunteers

-Current governance opportunities
+Current governance and non-executive opportunities

 Please remember, we welcome applications from people of all ages, areas and backgrounds who can positively contribute to our work.
 If you don’t find the role you are searching for today, we'd still love to hear from you.
 Please feel free to contact us.

 With a passion for London and the South East, you’ll work closely with our Regional Director, Leadership team and our Advisory Group to support, advise and enable us to be for everyone, for ever.